7 Phrases That Will Help You Get Over a Breakup

-I wrote a guide on “how to want to get over a breakup” about a year ago, and I was overwhelmed by the emails and comments I got from many of my readers who empathized with me.
+I wrote a guide on how to want to get over a breakup a year ago, and I was overwhelmed by the emails and comments I got from many of my readers who empathized with me.
 So many of you have personally written to me and shared with me your own stories of heartache and pain.
 I have been absolutely touched and thankful to you all.

-If you are ever going through a breakup, a rough time, or just need a pick me up, these are 7 phrases you must tell yourself on repeat:
+If you are ever going through a breakup, a rough time, or just need a pick me up, these are 7 phrases to tell yourself on repeat:

-1. “I love myself” – Cheeseball.
-I know.
+- “I love myself.”
+Cheeseball, I know.
 But it works, especially if you believe it.
-And by now, you probably know, I am pretty much a giant cheeseball.
+And by now, you probably know that I am pretty much a giant cheeseball.
 According to Mastin Kipp of The Daily Love, self-love is important, “because ultimately we are the ones responsible for our actions, choices, and the outcome of those actions and choices.
-We cannot give to someone else what we don’t have, and likewise we cannot get from someone else what he or she doesn’t have.”
+We cannot give to someone else what we don’t have, and likewise, we cannot get from someone else what he or she doesn’t have.”
 I couldn’t agree more.
-If you love yourself, you will be the master of your feelings, not some idiot that broke your heart through a text message.
+If you love yourself, you will be the master of your feelings, not some idiot who broke your heart through a text message.

-2. “I want to be happy” – Seriously, do you?
-This seems like a dumb question – of course, I want to be happy, who doesn’t?
+- “I want to be happy.”
+Seriously, do you?
+This seems like a dumb question: Of course I want to be happy, who doesn’t?
 The problem is, a lot of the time, I actually don’t.
 I let small things frustrate me.
 I have an extremely short temper, and I get mad at the most trivial matters.
 Why?
 It’s because I forget (or maybe don’t want) to be happy in that moment.
-Maybe I want to be angry or upset, so I have to remind myself that I want to be happy, and then I will force a fake smile, until it turns into a real one.
+Maybe I want to be angry or upset, so I have to remind myself that I want to be happy, and then I will force a fake smile until it turns into a real one.
 It even turns out that a fake smile is better than no smile.
 Researchers at the University of Kansas recently discovered that holding your mouth in a smiling position could help lower a person’s heart rate after stressful situations.

 Follow me on Twitter @thisjenkim